m90khan/designer-paula/README.md

 ### About the Project

-- It is an designer portfolio from design to development.
+- It is a designer portfolio from design to development.

 Live: https://m90khan.github.io/designer-paula/
 Layout: Flexbox (BEM Model)